turtle0x1/LxdMosaic/README.md

 **Warning this installs apache, mysql-server, php, git and other dependencies its best to run in a container or an empty VM to avoid cluttering your system**

-**Default username & password is admin test123 - Change the password in settings ASAP**

 In examples you will find an bash script called install_with_clone.sh this will handle the installation of dependencies and setup this program.